Development of a structured, turbulent solar wind as a result of interchange reconnection: Introduction

-In Sec.~\ref{sec:PSPConnection} we benchmark the profiles of the key plasma parameters with PSP observations and establish that the strength of the reconnection magnetic field and plasma density in the wind source must be reduced compared with previous estimates.
+In Sec.~\ref{sec:PSPConnection} we benchmark the profiles of the key plasma parameters with PSP observations at 12.5$R_\odot$ and establish that only a small fraction of the plasma ejected upward during interchange reconnection escapes from the sun to form the wind.